kyverno/playground/README.md

 **NOTES:**
 - This tool only works with public image registries
 - No data is gathered, stored, or shared
+- Only support the lastest version for now

 ## Features